Login / Quote Area

 Why do the commentators need so many sources to monitor?

 The more relevant information that the commentator receives, the better he will be able to perform his job.
 If he receives the programme audio feed as broadcast, he will hear if any problems occur.
 If he hears the international sound of the stadium crowd he can react to it in the appropriate way.
-If he receives advice on mic levels or popping from the engineer he can make correct actions.
+If he receives advice on mic levels or popping from the engineer he can take corrective action.
 If he receives off air instruction from his co-ordinator he can hit his cues and be aware of timings.
 If he has a local input from a sports statistician he can appear expert on the sport as if he knew it himself.
 All of these sources require a multiple input headphone mixer, and they will ultimately result in a better commentary production.

 Can I modify one of your standard units?